erszcz/msc-thesis/dfly-multiboot.md

 Of course, parts of the code written during this project are 64 bit assembly.
 The book by @seyfarth2011introduction was a great help in putting these down.

+The 6.828: Operating System Engineering course material from MIT [@mitpdosos], as well as the source code and its commentary of the Xv6 teaching operating system [@coxxv6] were also of considerable help.

 # Further Work